autopticio/catalog/README.md

 #### assert
 ---
 #### average
+Computes the average value for a timeseries.
+- parameters: 1 timeseries variable
+- use:
+	- compute the average `average("$cpu_utilization")`
 ---
 #### count
+Computes the number of data points in a timeseries.
+- parameters: 1 timeseries variable
+- use:
+	- compute the number of points `count("$cpu_utilization")`
 ---
 #### head
 Selects the first set of data points from a timeseries variable.